jgronlund/FileManipulationToolProd/README.md

 -----------------------------------------------------------------------------------
 Instructions for Building:

 Github Actions is set to build a new debian every push to main.
 Activate the github action to build a new debian.
+Otherwise download the latest debian in the repository.